josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 I thought about taking the WordPress side of the site to some cheap-o $5/month hosting.
 I tried out [SpinupWP](https://spinupwp.com/), and liked it a lot, but not enough to justify the cost of one single site.
 (I'd definitely use it if I had multiple client sites to host, though.)

+Eventually, I came to the conclusion that I just want things simple, and headless WordPress is not simple.

-<Highlight>Eventually, I came to the conclusion that I just want things simple, and headless WordPress is not simple.</Highlight>
+<Callout class="former-highlight">Eventually, I came to the conclusion that I just want things simple, and headless WordPress is not simple.</Callout>

 Again: that doesn't mean WordPress is bad.
 It's not.
 (And while we're near the topic: neither is PHP.
 That joke can just die, please.)
 This just means that of the zillion things WordPress is and is capable of, either I'm not doing them, or doing them WordPress's way isn't personally worth the tradeoff to me, and for my unique set of needs and goals.